Check out my YouTube Channel

 From 1914 onwards, well into the 1920’s he worked on stage sets and costumes for the Ballet Russe.
 A ballet company that had been based in Italy.
 During the 1920’s he abandoned his Cubist style of painting for a more realistic, or classical style.
 His figures were no longer chopped up into shapes as they had been in his Cubist phase.
 They were now painted large and rounded and looked as though they originated in Ancient Greece.

 During the 1930’s he also dabbled with Surrealism, a very strange way of painting where the ideas for paintings come from dreams and nightmares.

-In January 1937, the Republican government of Spain asked Picasso to paint a mural for the Spanish pavilion at the world exposition in Paris.
-He painted ‘Guernica’, which is regarded as his greatest painting.
-The painting records the bombing and total destruction of the Basque town of Guernica during the Spanish Civil war.
-It is a huge and very controversial picture that expresses the great revulsion of the horrors, man can wreak upon his fellow man.
+In January 1937, the Republican government of Spain asked him to paint a mural for the Spanish pavilion at the world exposition in Paris.
+He decided to paint ‘Guernica’ which is probably his greatest painting.
+It is a painting that records the bombing and total destruction of the Basque town of Guernica during the Spanish Civil war.
+It is a huge and very controversial picture that expresses a great revulsion about the horrors man can wreak upon his fellow man.
 A grieving woman dominates the centre of the painting together with a wounded screaming horse.
 They are illuminated by a harsh light and painted in blacks, whites and greys.

 In Picasso’s later years he turned enthusiastically to creating sculpture, pottery, and printmaking, and also preoccupied himself with a series of mistresses and girlfriends, changing his style to express his love for each one.
 Finally, he worked on his own versions of paintings by old masters like Diego Velazquez that were quite wonderful.